 Another dimension towards using CTAs posts to generate more leads for your business or company is using killer phrases with a deep sense of urgency.
 In other action words, phrases summarize the exact need of your target audience.

-In the event of Netflix be proved to be a good example in this regard.
+In the event of Netflix be to be a good example in this regard.
 One fear users have about clicking the subscription button is the stress of canceling the subscription if they don’t like it.
 Netflix capitalized on this situation by positioning a “cancel anytime” right at the top of the subscription button.

 Balancing Multiple CTA Buttons on a Landing Page